python/cpython/Doc/library/configparser.rst

 * *comment_prefixes*, default value: ``_COMPATIBLE`` (``'#'`` valid on empty
   lines, ``';'`` valid also on non-empty lines)

-  Comment prefixes are substrings that indicate the start of a valid comment within a config file.
+  Comment prefixes are strings that indicate the start of a valid comment within a config file.
 The peculiar default value allows for comments starting with ``'#'`` or ``';'`` but only the latter can be used in a non-empty line.
   This is obviously dictated by backwards compatibiliy.
 A more predictable